AnyChart/docs.anychart.com/Maps/Drill_Down_Maps/AJAX_Tutorial.md

 });
 ```

-You can find links to all maps on the <a href="http://cdn.anychart.com/#map-collection">Maps Collection</a> page.
+You can find links to all maps in <a href="http://cdn.anychart.com/#map-collection">AnyChart Map Collection</a> page.

-### drillTo
+### Drill To

-To drill into a determined map, we use the {api:anychart.charts.Map#drillTo}.drillTo(){api} method, which requires the id of the map and the map name.
+To drill to a map we use the {api:anychart.charts.Map#drillTo}.drillTo(){api} method, which requires the id of the map and the map name.

-So, in case when AJAX request ends with success, we create a map, transmit the data that we got into the new map's geoData, then create a series and use a {api:anychart.charts.Map#drillTo}.drillTo{api} method to load the map of the selected region and perform the drill down.
+So, when AJAX request is successfully performed, we create a map, pass the data that we got into the new map's geoData, then create a series and use a {api:anychart.charts.Map#drillTo}.drillTo{api} method to load the map of the selected region and perform the drill down.
 So the "success" field of the AJAX request will look like the following:

 ```
 success: function(data){